Arch Linux Installation Guide with Full Root Encryption

 11.3 Install an AUR Helper (yay)

 The Arch User Repository (AUR) provides community packages.
-Install yay to manage AUR packages easily.
+Install yay to manage AUR packages.

 - Install dependencies: